lewagon/dotfiles/04-Front-End/05-HTTP-Ajax-2-days/04-Facebook-graph-API/README.md

 ## Background & Objectives
-Use the Facebook Graph API to build a dynamic webpage showing all your facebook infos (lastname, firstname, picture, friends from facebook..)
+Use the Facebook Graph API to build a dynamic webpage showing all your facebook infos (firstname, lastname, picture, friends..)

 ## Specs